simonyangxs/rhetorical_citing/README.md

 Honglin Bao (Harvard Business School hbao@hbs.edu) and Misha Teplitskiy (University of Michigan tepl@umich.edu)

-This is the GitHub repository for our preprint "Do "bad" citations have "good" effects?" (https://arxiv.org/abs/2304.06190) Note the preprint has been revised for final publication.
+This is the GitHub repository for our preprint "The substantive impact of rhetorical citations in science".
+An earlier version of the paper is available here: https://arxiv.org/abs/2304.06190.

 We have implemented 6 models: